KaNaDaAT/WebGPU-Meson/README.md

 ## Notes

-The setup for the project is optimized for windows and does not yet work for other platforms.
+The setup for the project is optimized for windows and VSC.
+It does not yet work for other platforms.

 The project does not yet support **emscripten**.